The Dirty Dozen Foods List 2025: What Parents Need to Know

 When You Don't Need to Buy Organic

-While the dirty dozen foods 2025 list highlights produce requiring special attention, not everything needs to be organic.
+While produce items frequently appearing on the Dirty Dozen lists require special attention, not everything needs to be organic.
 Understanding this distinction helps you allocate your grocery budget effectively.

 The Clean Fifteen™ represents fruits and vegetables with the lowest pesticide residues.
 For example, avocados and sweet corn showed minimal pesticide residues in over 90% of samples tested.
 This knowledge allows you to make strategic choices: